-\item \textbf{Retrievability}\q Retrievability of data requires that, given a probabilistic polynomial-time adversary $\mathcal{A}$ that can respond correctly to a challenge $Q$ with some non-negligible probability, there exists a polynomial-time extractor algorithm $\mathcal{E}$ that can extract (at least) the challenged vectors (except with negligible probability) by challenging $\mathcal{A}$ for a polynomial (in $\lambda$) number of times and verifying the responses sent by $\mathcal{A}$.
-The algorithm $\mathcal{E}$ has a rewinding access to $\mathcal{A}$.
-Authenticity and freshness of data restrict $\mathcal{A}$ to produce valid responses (without storing the authenticated and up-to-date data) during these interactions only with some probability negligible in $\lambda$.
+\textbf{Retrievability}: Given a PPT adversary $\mathcal{A}$ that correctly responds to $Q$ with a non-negligible probability, there exists a polynomial-time extractor $\mathcal{E}$ that can extract (at least) the challenged vectors (except with a negligible probability) by challenging $\mathcal{A}$ for a polynomial (in $\lambda$) number of times and verifying $\mathcal{A}$'s responses.